aquariophilie/blobfishes/docs/deploy-blobfishes-to-digitalocean.md

 * A valid login to [DigitalOcean cloud](https://cloud.digitalocean.com/)
 * Access to blobfishes sources on GitHub

-## Deploy blobfishes to DigitalOcean using Droplets
+## Deploy blobfishes to DigitalOcean in a Droplet

 > Droplets?
 Are we spreading COVID-19 disease again???